The Next Chapter

 7. Choice paralysis over simple decisions

-The Mood: "Nothing has changed.
+Mood: "Nothing has changed.
 Why do I feel overwhelmed?"

 1. New-onset anxiety or panic